What is Gender-Based Violence?

 Forced Marriage

-A forced marriage is where one or both people do not consent (or cannot consent) to a marriage and pressure or abuse is used to force them in to the marriage.
+A forced marriage is where one or both people do not consent (or cannot consent) to a marriage, and pressure or abuse is used to force them into the marriage.
 Forced marriage is illegal in the UK.
 It is a form of domestic abuse and a serious abuse of human rights.

-Forcing someone to marry isn’t always physical, it can also include being coerced or blackmailed or being put under emotional pressure (e.g. Being made to feel they are bringing shame on the family, being denied freedom or money, being pressured into marrying as it would make the elders in the family happy).
-In some cases, people may be taken abroad without knowing that they are to be married.
+Forcing someone to marry isn’t always physical: it can also involve coercion, blackmail or being put under emotional pressure (e.g. being made to feel they are bringing shame on the family, being denied freedom or money, being pressured into marrying as it would make the elders in the family happy).

 Stalking

-Stalking is a course of conduct - this means an incident that takes place two or more times - that places another person in a state of fear or alarm.
 Stalking can involve a range of behaviours and tactics to make a person afraid.
 This can include unwanted calls, texts, emails or messages and comments on social media.
 It can mean turning up unexpectedly, following, loitering and giving verbal abuse.
-It can even include leaving unwanted gifts or cards, that other people may perceive as a kind gesture, but in fact serves to cause fear and alarm to the recipient.

 Sexual Harassment